-02 Jun Health Care Resources in Pennsylvania
+02 Jun Healthcare Resources and HRT for the Transgender Community in Pennsylvania

 You know that we want you to be healthy and safe.
 To help you with your health care journey we are creating a list, by state, of health care organizations that serve the transgender, nonbinary, gender queer and non-conforming community.
 While we are creating this site for you, we are also doing this weekly post on health care.
 While it’s nice to have a list, in these posts we can also give you a few details on what each of the organizations we post actually do.
 We’ll just go through the states alphabetically, unless you send us a note and request a particular state and we’ll move requests to the top of the list.

 This week we are focusing on Pennsylvania, since Pennsylvania has lots of resources.
 Many esources are, to their credit, creating comfortable places for transitional medicine as well as routine proactive health maintenance and interventionary health care.
 We will try to highlight what is offered in each case.

 If you still can’t find the health care you need, drop us a note on FB (B.UR.SLF LLC), instagram/ twitter @burslfllc or email email@example.com and we will see what we can do to help.